Sherlock113/language-digger/content-book/introduction/8-reasons-you-should-not-be-a-tech-writer.md

 - You need input from subject matter experts who are always "too busy"
 - Your role is essential for user success, yet often undervalued by the team

 Let me share an example from my own experience.
 I once wrote a document that needed a developer's review.
 Despite repeated follow-ups, **six months** passed without a response.
 Finally, in the seventh month, the developer left the company.
-When I contacted him later, he didn't even recognize my name or know what I did.
+When I contacted him later, he didn't even recognise my name or know what I did.
 This might be rare, but it did happen.

 Even outside of work, explaining your profession becomes an exercise in patience. "*What exactly do you do at work?*" people ask, with their eyes already glazing over.
 After explaining it a few times, you'll likely realize that it's easier to just say, *“I write manuals,”* and leave it at that.
 You'll become known as the “manual-writing guy”, which isn't the worst thing, but it's not exactly a title that inspires awe.